Bocskai uprising: Spreading across Hungary

 Bocskai realized that he could not win in battle, but he could cut his opponent's supply lines.
 Headquartered in Kassa, he carefully organized his army, dissolved opposition from the Hajduks, serfs and nobility, and formulated plans for the operation with Ferenc Rhédey.
 Balazs Lippai killed many mercenaries and civilians, and Bocskai had him assassinated in January 1605.

 Basta broke out of Eperjes once before April 1605, but found no opposition; he strengthened Tokaj (which remained loyal to the emperor) with food and ammunition, before retreating back to Eperjes.
 In early spring, he realized that he could not regain Hungary and retreated to Pozsony.

 In May 1605, Gergely Némethy's Hajduks began to conquer the Transdanubian castles.
 They soon reached the Sopron–Kőszeg defensive line and, reinforced by Turkish auxiliaries, ventured into Austria.
 Némethy unsuccessfully tried to enlist Styrian and Croatian troops.
-The region had a tradition of anti-Turkish sentiment, and Némethy was unable to conquer the western cities protecting Vienna.
+The region had a tradition of anti-Turkish sentiment due to the devastation brought by Akinji raids, and Némethy was unable to conquer the western cities protecting Vienna.
 Although imperial troops in Western Transdanubia counterattacked in September, Némethy held back a significant force.

 The emperor's armies counterattacked in the districts of Komárom, Érsekújvár and Esztergom, and Mátyás Somogyi transferred his three thousand western-Hungarian troops to the imperial side.
 Most of the country's fortresses, however, were captured by the insurgents.

 A battle for Transylvania began in October; Szatmar was besieged, falling to the insurgents at the end of January after the imperial supply line was cut.
 László Gyulaffy was Bocskai's first governor of the region until his death the following July.
-The Estates occupied Transylvania without a major battle.
-On February 21, 1605, Bocskai was elected Prince of Transylvania by the Szeklers and the county nobility in Nyárádszereda.
-In April, the Assembly of Szerencs appointed him Prince of Hungary.
+On February 21, 1605, Bocskai was elected Prince of Transylvania by the Szekelys and the county nobility in Nyárádszereda.The Serbian and Romanian soldiers in the imperial pay were defeated by the Szekelys near Solymos back in May.
+Segesvár was already under the Hasburgs, which surrendered in September The Estates occupied Transylvania without a major battle.

+In April, the Assembly of Szerencs appointed Bocskai as Prince of Hungary.
 He refused to negotiate with Rudolf's peace envoys at first, finally agreeing to do so that year.

 Treaties

-The Treaty of Vienna, concluded on June 23, 1606, ensured Hungarian rights and gave the counties of Szatmár, Bereg and Ugocsa to Transylvania for the life of its descendants.
+The Treaty of Vienna was signed on June 23, 1606 by Emperor Rudolf II and Prince Bocskay.
+It ensured Hungarian rights and gave the counties of Szatmár, Bereg and Ugocsa to Transylvania for the life of its descendants.
+The most important point of the peace is that it recognized the independent Principality of Transylvania, which was ruled primarily by Hungarian princes.

 On September 24, Rudolf issued a proclamation that he would hand over Ugocsa, Bereg, Szatmár and Szabolcs counties, Tokaj castle, and the market towns of Tarcal, Bodrogkeresztúr and Olaszliszka to Bocskai.

-The Peace of Zsitvatorok, signed later that year, ended the Long Turkish War.
+The Peace of Zsitvatorok, signed on november that year, finally ended the 13-year Long Turkish War.